cgdsyilmaz/getir-reading-is-good/README.md

     > docker-compose -f docker-compose.yaml up

 ## How to improve
     • Test coverage is the first thing comes to my mind in terms of improvement.
     I needed to use Embedded MongoDb or a seperate database for testing.
     However time did not allow such a improvement.
-However it is noted that test coverage would improve a lot by the two things that is proposed.
     • I also could have made 5 seperate microservices in terms of high level design and the overall architecture would be very neat.
     One can apply seperation of concerns and develop Customer, Authentication, Book, Order and Statistics microservices.